 Texas A&M AgriLife Executive Leadership

-Susan Ballabina, Ph.D., deputy vice chancellor for Agriculture and Life Sciences
+Jeffrey W. Savell, Ph.D., vice chancellor and dean for Agriculture and Life Sciences

-Al Davis, acting director of Texas A&M Forest Service
+Al Davis, director of Texas A&M Forest Service

-Joe Cox, assistant vice chancellor for external relations, Texas A&M AgriLife
+Joe Cox, associate vice chancellor for state government relations and external affairs

-Clare Gill, Ph.D., executive associate dean and associate dean for research, College of Agriculture and Life Sciences
+Patricia Klein, Ph.D., executive associate dean for the College of Agriculture and Life Sciences

 Capitalize: Panhandle, South Texas, West Texas, South Plains, High Plains, Rolling Plains, Coastal Bend, Central Texas, North Texas, East Texas